Looking For Psychodynamic Psychotherapists!

 • Availability to schedule enough weekly appointments (28-30) to meet full time caseload

-• Available to work two evenings and/or a weekend day
+• Available to work at least two evenings and/or a weekend day

 • Available to work two days at our office to hold in-person patient sessions